A scalable optimization approach for equitable facility location: Methodology and transportation applications: Computational Study

-Figure \ref{fig:solve_times_food} presents the solve time data for the food desert instances.
-The solve times correspond to the ``wall time'' for each instance, the length of time between when the solver is called and when a solution is returned.
-All instances solved to optimality using Gurobi's default MIP gap 0.0001 (0.01\%).
-The top row of Figure \ref{fig:solve_times_food} compares the solve times of (p-Med) and (KPL), while the second row compares solve times of (p-Ctr) and (KPL).
-The columns of Figure \ref{fig:solve_times_food} represent scenarios where $k=1,5,$ and $10$ new stores are optimally located in each city.
+The personal laptop solved all nine (p-Ctdn) models for 348 cities and all three (KPL) models for 428 cities.
+There were an additional six cities where (KPL) was solved for $k=1$, but not for $k=5$, $k=10$, or both.
+The laptop encountered memory errors when attempting to load models corresponding to the other 66 cities.
+There were also many instances (86 cities) for which the laptop was able to load the data and the (p-Ctdn) model, but the kernel crashed during presolve due to memory issues.

-Each circle in Figure \ref{fig:solve_times_food} corresponds to optimally locating the indicated number of new stores in a single city.
-The circles are sized according to the number of integer variables in the model; for a given city, the number of decision variables is the same across all values of $k$ and all three models.
-In each chart, the horizontal and vertical axes represent solve times in seconds displayed on a log scale.
-The horizontal axis represents the (KPL) solve time in all charts, while the vertical axis represents the (p-Med) solve time in the top row, and the (p-Ctr) solve time in the bottom row.
-The color of each circle indicates which model solved the instance faster.
+\autoref{fig:solve_times_food_new} presents performance profiles showing the solve times for solved instances.
+The horizontal axis is on a logarithmic scale and displays the solve time (in seconds); this corresponds to the ``wall time'' for each instance, i.e., the length of time between when the solver is called and when a solution is returned.
+The vertical axis shows the number of cities that were solved to optimality within the given number of seconds.
+We observe that (KPL) out-performs (p-Ctdn) by around a factor of 10 for all values of $k$ and $\gamma$.